Do you know you can visit St. Petersburg with no Russian visa?

 The only question is citizens of which countries will be able to apply for the e-visa?
 We’re waiting for further information.

 I hope you will not miss these possibilities to visit Saint Petersburg.
-Traveling without borders is a dream of every travel addict.
+Travelling without borders is a dream of every travel addict.